utkarshcmu/grafana.org/content/blog/2017-05-09-Github-analytics.md

 ## The Dream

 I have, for a long time, wished there was a way to easily export GitHub issues & comments to Elasticsearch.
-The standard GitHub graphs for commits & traffics are great but I have really been missing graphs and analytics on issues & comments.
+The standard GitHub graphs for commits & traffic are great but I have really been missing graphs and analytics on issues & comments.

-If we had issues & comments in Elasticearch, with a well defined index mapping, we could do some interesting analtics.
+If we had issues & comments in Elasticsearch, with a well-defined index mapping, we could do some interesting analytics.
 For example:

 - Look at project history in terms of issues created
 - Look at project history in terms of comments (can be a measure of community engagement)
 - See how different labels trend over time.
-- Look at distributions (histograms) on number of issues or comments created per user.
+- Look at distributions (histograms) on the number of issues or comments created per user.
 Are there a few very active users that represent 70% or 90% of all issues & comments?
 - How long does PRs stay open?
-- How long does issues stay unresponded?
+- How long do issues stay unresponded?

+## Why Elasticsearch?

+Elasticsearch is not only a document search DB.
+Its real power is in the kinds of aggregations you can do.
+This is why Elasticsearch has become such a great tool for log analytics or data analytics in general.
+It's not ideal for the high volume & high-resolution time series workloads that most time series databases can handle but for data with high cardinality (like documents with usernames, issue numbers) it can really shine.
+It also allows you do ad hoc filtering in a way that time series would not allow as it would require to a unique time series for every possible filter condition & value.

 ## The GitHub API crawler

-So a few weekends ago I had some left over programming energy and spent a few hours hacking together this [node.js app](https://github.com/torkelo/github-to-es) that uses the GitHub API to crawl to all issues & comments and saves them as seperate documents in Elasticsearch.
+So a few weekends ago I had some left over programming energy and spent a few hours hacking together this [node.js app](https://github.com/torkelo/github-to-es) that uses the GitHub API to crawl all issues & comments which it then saves as separate documents in Elasticsearch.

-Right now it only collects issues & comments.

 It stores them in Elasticsearch with this index mapping:
 ```javascript